felipemarqs/felipemarqs/README.md

 - TanStack Query
 - React Hook Form
 - Zod
-- componentes orientados a produto interno, formulários complexos, dashboards e fluxos com autorização
+- internal product-oriented components, complex forms, dashboards, and permission-aware workflows

-### Backend e cloud
+### Backend & Cloud

 - Node.js
-- APIs REST
+- REST APIs
-- arquitetura serverless
+- serverless architecture
 - AWS Lambda
 - API Gateway
 - Amazon Cognito
 - S3
 - SQS
 - SES
-- autenticação, autorização, filas, integrações e processamento assíncrono
+- authentication, authorization, queues, integrations, and asynchronous processing

-### Dados
+### Data

 - PostgreSQL
 - SQL
 - MongoDB
-- modelagem orientada a regras de negócio
+- business-rule-oriented data modeling
-- trilhas de auditoria, permissão e rastreabilidade
+- audit trails, permissions, and traceability

-### IA
+### AI

 - RAG
 - function calling
-- arquitetura de aplicações com LLM
+- LLM application architecture
-- evals e qualidade de respostas
+- evals and response quality
-- segurança aplicada a sistemas com IA
+- security for AI-powered systems
-- automação de workflows de engenharia
+- engineering workflow automation

-## Repositórios públicos
+## Public Repositories

-Grande parte dos repositórios públicos deste perfil representa uma fase anterior de estudos, experimentação e consolidação de base.
-Eles continuam fazendo parte da minha trajetória, mas não representam sozinhos o nível de complexidade dos sistemas com os quais trabalho hoje.
+Most of the public repositories in this profile represent an earlier phase of study, experimentation, and fundamentals-building.
+They are still part of my journey, but they no longer represent the full complexity of the systems I work on today.

-Alguns projetos públicos relevantes da minha jornada:
+Some relevant public projects from my journey:

-- **[Waitter App](https://github.com/felipemarqs/waitter-app)**: sistema full stack com interface web e app mobile para fluxo de pedidos em restaurante.
+- **[Waitter App](https://github.com/felipemarqs/waitter-app)**: full stack system with a web interface and mobile app for restaurant order flow.
-- **[React MERN Dashboard](https://github.com/felipemarqs/fullstack-dashboard)**: dashboard administrativo full stack com foco em visualização de dados.
+- **[React MERN Dashboard](https://github.com/felipemarqs/fullstack-dashboard)**: full stack admin dashboard focused on data visualization.
-- **[Reactgram](https://github.com/felipemarqs/reactgram)**: aplicação full stack inspirada em rede social para compartilhamento de imagens.
+- **[Reactgram](https://github.com/felipemarqs/reactgram)**: full stack social-style application for image sharing.

-## Posicionamento atual
+## Current Positioning

-Hoje, meu posicionamento profissional está mais próximo de:
+Today, my professional positioning is closest to:

-> **Software Engineer com atuação full stack e especialização em AI-native applications, RAG, LLM workflows, arquitetura e developer productivity.**
+> **Software Engineer with full stack experience and specialization in AI-native applications, RAG, LLM workflows, architecture, and developer productivity.**

-Meu diferencial está em combinar:
+What differentiates me is the combination of:

-- base sólida de engenharia de software
+- strong software engineering fundamentals
-- experiência prática em produto real e operação
+- hands-on experience with real products and operational environments
-- ownership técnico de ponta a ponta
+- end-to-end technical ownership
-- capacidade de traduzir regras complexas em sistemas utilizáveis
+- the ability to translate complex rules into usable systems
-- evolução intencional para aplicações com IA em contexto de produção
+- an intentional move toward production-grade AI applications

-## Vamos conversar
+## Let's Connect

-Se você trabalha com produtos internos, aplicações orientadas a workflow, plataformas operacionais, arquitetura full stack ou AI-native software engineering, fico feliz em trocar ideia.
+If you work with internal products, workflow-driven applications, operational platforms, full stack architecture, or AI-native software engineering, I would be happy to connect.

 - **LinkedIn:** [felipe-marqs](https://www.linkedin.com/in/felipe-marqs/)